Constantin1489/trrc/README.md

 - you can **sync Anki** with option `--sync` of **trrc** with or without soon after adding cards.

 - It's **user-friendly**.
 In well-known cases, **trrc** provides solutions.
-If you mistake deck name, it will print all deck name available. if your field is wrong, it will print field of the card type used.
+If you mistake deck name, it will print all deck name available.
+If your field is wrong, it will print field of the card type used.

 ```sh